shaibs3/containers-tech-train/module_1/Process_namespace.md

       ```bash
       pstree -tpln
       ```
 3. **Question** - Is the process created in step 6 visible on the host?
-   - To answer the question, Open a new ubuntu terminal and type the following:
-      ```bash
-      pstree -tpln
-      ```

 #### Cleanup
 1. type:
    ```bash